 The Palms Neighborhood Council

-Palms has been my home for the past 8 years.
+Palms has been my home for the past 10 years.
 I got involved with the Palms NC in 2018 by volunteering to help at children’s recycled art event and saw how powerful even simple actions can be when neighbors work together.
-I joined the outreach Outreach Committee and helped to plan and host the 3rd Annual Palms Community Day that occurred in May of 2019.

-I was born and raised in the San Francisco Bay Area and moved to L.A. in 2005 after college as a Teach for America corps member.
-I taught elementary and middle school at public schools in Pico-Union and South L.A. before transitioning into school leadership and support.
+I was born and raised in the San Francisco Bay Area and moved to L.A. in 2005 to begin my career in education.

 I earned my B.A. in Sociology from Marquette University and my M.A. in Education from Loyola Marymount University.